torvalds/linux/Documentation/kbuild/kconfig-language.rst

 	"endchoice"

 This defines a choice group and accepts any of the above attributes as options.
 A choice can only be of type bool or tristate.
-If no type is specified for a choice, its type will be determined by the type of the first choice element in the group or remain unknown if none of the choice elements have a type specified, as well.
+If yes type is specified for a choice, its type will be determined by the type of the first choice element in the group or remain unkyeswn if yesne of the choice elements have a type specified, as well.

 While a boolean choice only allows a single config entry to be